anviljs/anvil.combiner/README.md

-## Anvil Combiner Plugin
+## Anvil Combiner Extension

-This plugin is a core component of anvil and is required to function as expected.
+This is a core extension of anvil and is required to function as expected.

 ## Installation

-anvil will install this plugin during post-install.
+anvil will install this extension during post-install.

 # Usage

-The combiner replaces import statements in files based on configurable regular expressions that allow the plugin to identify and replace the statements with targeted file contents.
+The combiner replaces import statements in files based on configurable regular expressions that allow the extension to identify and replace the statements with targeted file contents.
 The combiner now runs before and after compile/transform so that cross-extension imports are now supported.

 ## Imports